3ouri/Care2Share/README.md

 # Project Description:

-It is a blog website that is open for public users to read other's posts in general, or by choosing specific user to show their posts, bio, and also may be contacted.
+It is a blog website that is open for public users to read other's posts in general, or by choosing specific user to show their posts, bio, and contact info.

-Bloggers/Users will be able to have the same functionlaties plus to do some CRUD operations on their posts, through security credintials.
+Bloggers/Users will be able to have the same functionalities plus to do some CRUD operations on their posts, through security credentials.

 All pages are JSP, using bootstrap & JavaScript with spring and core taglibs.